General Project Questions

 - Achieving greater connectivity for people living in and around major cities and communities between Toronto and Québec City, and to major airports and universities/ colleges in the region.

-- Reducing the environmental footprint with sustainable energy resources powering trains, reducing greenhouse gas (GHG) emissions and supporting Canada’s sustainable development priorities in climate resilient infrastructure.
+- Providing safe travel that meets Transport Canada's highest requirements.
+Reducing the environmental footprint with sustainable energy resources powering trains, reducing greenhouse gas (GHG) emissions and supporting Canada’s sustainable development priorities in climate resilient infrastructure.

-- Supporting economic growth by creating new employment opportunities in infrastructure, in new centres of economic activity and bringing people closer to markets, businesses, and activity.
+- Supporting economic growth by creating new employment opportunities in infrastructure, in new centres of economic activity and bringing people closer to markets and businesses.

 - Promoting a competitive marketplace that gives Canadians more flexibility and affordable options for intercity travel.

 - Increasing equitable access to passenger services for all people regardless of physical ability or socio-economic background.

 High Frequency Rail will make a meaningful contribution to addressing climate change priorities in the transportation sector by offering a mostly electric-powered passenger rail service in Canada’s most densely populated region.
 This transformative project will provide a sustainable transportation alternative for generations to come.
 Passenger rail travel currently accounts for only 2 percent of all trips through the region; cars account for 94 percent.
 There will be a direct environmental benefit to shifting some of those who use cars to a greener passenger train service.

 With electrification on the HFR dedicated tracks, dual-powered trains may still be required for portions of the route owned by third parties, such as freight railway companies, that are not yet electrified, and when HFR trains travel through these track segments they will run on diesel or battery.